-However, if the samples are taken without the police being involved, then they should be stored for no more than two years, and if not submitted to the police for testing, they should be destroyed.
+However, if the samples are taken without the police being involved, as in a non-police referral (n-PR), then they should be stored for no more than two years, and if not submitted to the police for testing, they should be destroyed.
+The doctor/nurse will discuss and explain what will happen to n-PR samples when asking for your consent.